My research focuses on applied econometrics, with empirical applications in consumer/household behavior and innovation.

-I aim at advancing econometric methods tailored for business analytics, to uncover actionable insights and drive innovation in marketing and management practices.
-To this end, I have proposed robust and reliable methods to address endogeneity issues in causal inference such as correlated heterogeneity in consumer behaviors, omitted variables, self-selection, and unobserved latent factors, for large panel data models.
+I aim at advancing econometric methods tailored for policy evaluation and business analytics, to uncover actionable insights and drive innovation in policy design and management practices.
+To this end, I have proposed robust and reliable methods to account for heterogeneity and endogeneity in causal inference, such as correlated heterogeneity in individual behaviors, omitted variables, and unobserved latent factors, for large panel data models with heterogeneity.

-I also employ machine learning and text analysis to evaluate information provision effectiveness and integrate structured and unstructured data for better forecasting.
-The above approaches allow me to rigorously examine how products and ideas are marketed, how intellectual properties are managed, and their intersections with the dynamic economic environment.
+I also employ machine learning techniques to evaluate information provision effectiveness and integrate structured and unstructured data for better forecasting.

 Publication